jamesbuckett/ckad-questions/02-ckad-env-configuration-security.md

 </details>
 <br />

 #### 02-02.
 Create a namespace called `quota-namespace`.
 Create a Resource Quota for this namespace called `my-quota`.
 Set a hard memory reservation of `2Gi`.
 Set a hard CPU reservation of `500m`.
-Create a LimitRange for this namespace which limits Pods to memory of `1Gi` and CPU of  `250m`
+Create a LimitRange for this namespace called `my-limit` which limits Pods to to a maximum of `1Gi` memory and `250m` CPU.

 <details class="faq box"><summary>Prerequisites</summary>
 <p>